 I just couldn’t handle it, all I was asking were ten minutes for myself, and sometimes just going to bed.
 Instead, I should have slept with her, kiss her longer, fall asleep beside her.
 But a form of rebellion told me

 You have your needs too, don’t forget it!

-What is the right balance between my needs and my daughter's?
-I don't have an answer to that, but I tell myself now, that it was me the adult.
-Me having to support my daughter during her legitimate difficulty in the absence of her dad.
+What is the right balance between my needs and my daughter’s?
+I don’t have an answer to that, but I tell myself now, that I was the adult.
+It was up to me to support my daughter during her legitimate difficulty in the absence of her dad.
 That basically, the rules are yes important, certainly, but the exceptions are sometimes too !